code-423n4/code-contests/README.md

 - Medium
 - High

+For more details regarding scoring, please refer to the [judging criteria](JUDGING_CRITERIA.md) document.

 ## Rewards
 Wardens are awarded shares for bugs discovered, and those shares give the owner a pro rata piece of the pot.